sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Bludclart**. slang usage observed. very informal spelling. used to refer to extremely negative things or persons. many tweets from the UK but not many refences to crime.
+**Comments:** term used to query twitter API was **Bludclart**. slang usage observed. very informal spelling. used to refer to extremely negative things or persons. many tweets from the UK but not many references to crime.

 ### 31) Term: **Bloodclart**